Kandy-IO/kandy-cpaas-ruby-sdk/tutorials/SMSMessaging.md

   destination_address: '+16139998877'
 })
 ```
 + `destination_address` is an optional parameter to indicate which SMS DID number has been desired to receive SMS messages.
-Corresponding number should be one of the assigned/purchased numbers of the project, otherwise $KANDY$ replies back with Forbidden error.
-Also not providing this parameter triggers $KANDY$ to use the default assigned DID number against this user, in which case the response message for the subscription contains the `destination_address` field.
+Corresponding number should be one of the assigned/purchased numbers of the project or user, otherwise $KANDY$ replies back with Forbidden error.
+Also not providing this parameter triggers $KANDY$ to use the default assigned DID number against this project or user, in which case the response message for the subscription contains the `destination_address` field.
 It is highly recommended to provide `destination_address` parameter.
 + `webhook_url` is a webhook endpoint that is present in your application server which is accessible from the public web.
 The sms notifications would be delivered to this webhook endpoint and the received notification can be consumed by using the `Cpaas::Notification.parse` helper method.
 The usage of `Cpaas::Notification.parse` is explained in Step 2.

 A successful subscription would return: